trizen/raku-rosettacode/programming_tasks/S/Special_characters.md

 ```

-Note that all non-alphanumeric characters are reserved for escapes and operators in Perl 6 regexes.
+Note that all non-alphanumeric characters are reserved for escapes and operators in Raku regexes.